- Home

 3. Blueberries

-Blueberries are a ‘superfood’ that provide several brain-boosting health benefits.
-Like other deeply-coloured berries, they contain anthocyanins – a group of plant compounds with antioxidant and anti-inflammatory effects.
+Blueberries are a ‘superfood’ that provides several brain health benefits.
+Like other deeply coloured berries, they contain anthocyanins – a group of plant compounds with antioxidant and anti-inflammatory effects.

-Antioxidants help to prevent oxidative stress (a state where the body has an imbalance of cells, known as free radicals, that can damage the body) and inflammation – both of which can contribute to cognitive ageing and neurodegenerative diseases.
+Antioxidants help prevent inflammation and oxidative stress (when the body has an imbalance of cells, known as free radicals, that can cause damage), both of which can contribute to cognitive ageing and neurodegenerative diseases.

-Blueberries are delicious on their own, but also make great additions to various dishes.
-Hopefully one of these 56 healthy ways to eat more blueberries from Greatist will inspire you.
-From healthy blueberry muffins, breakfast bars, and smoothies, to blueberry guacamole and quinoa salad, there’s something here for everyone.
+Blueberries are delicious on their own and make great additions to various dishes.
+Hopefully, one of these 56 healthy ways to eat more blueberries from Greatist will inspire you.
+From healthy blueberry muffins, breakfast bars, and smoothies, to blueberry guacamole and quinoa salad, there’s something for everyone.

 To enjoy the health benefits, experts recommend eating blueberries at least twice a week.